 Situated on 547 acres within the immense Marine Corps Base in Quantico, Virginia, the FBI Academy is just one of many facets of the Training Division, whose work reaches far beyond the confines of the campus grounds.
-The Training Division includes more than 500 special agents, intelligence analysts, professional staff, and contractors that support the training goals of the FBI.

 While new agents are typically synonymous with the FBI Academy, the Training Division instructs many diverse groups of people, including:

 *The Academy offers many training programs, including: